Zuehlke/aws-cloudformation-tutorial/doc/template-desc.md

 ...
 ```

-Here we instantiate a loadbalancer which can increase or reduce the amount of instances depending on the state of the current machines.
+Here we instantiate a load balancer.
+It will be used to forward the traffic from the internet to the EC2 instances.

-- **Subnets:** Here we declare the subnets for our instances.
+- **Subnets:** Attach the load balancer to the subnets A and B.
-- **LoadBalancerName:** A random name for the loadbalancer.
+- **LoadBalancerName:** Give a name to the load balancer.
-- **Listeners:** Define the port your application uses (InstanceProtocol), define the procotol of your instance (InstanceProtocol), define the port on which the LoadBalancer is listening 👂 (LoadBalancerPort, usually 80) and the procotol which the LoadBalancer needs to handle (Protocol).
-InstanceProtocol and Protocol need to have the same value.
+- **Listeners:** Define the port (InstancePort:8080) and protocol (InstanceProtocol:HTTP) your application in the EC2 instances uses.
+Define the port (LoadBalancerPort:80) and protocol (Protocol:HTTP) the LoadBalancer is listening 👂.
 - **HealthCheck:** A healthcheck makes sure, that your application is up and running.
 You can configure alarms in CloudWatch to get notified if an instance gets "degraded".
 Those checks are being done by doing a *ping*.
-⋅⋅1.
-HealthCheck: Number of successful checks before instance gets back to *Healhty*.
+- **HealthCheck**: Number of successful checks before instance gets back to *Healhty*.
-⋅⋅1.
-Interval: Interval in seconds between each health check.
+- **Interval**: Interval in seconds between each health check.
-⋅⋅1.
-Timeout: Timeout until a check reports "failed" back.
+- **Timeout**: Timeout until a check reports "failed" back.
-⋅⋅1.
-UnhealthyThreshold: Numner of unsuccessful checks before instance gets *Unhealthy*.
+- **UnhealthyThreshold**: Numner of unsuccessful checks before instance gets *Unhealthy*.
-- **SecurityGroups:** Here you can link the SecurityGroups for this defined for this loadbalancer.
+- **SecurityGroups:** Here you can link the SecurityGroups defined for this loadbalancer.
-- **Scheme:** If the loadbalancer is attached to a VPC, it can be specified, how it can be accessed. *internal* or *internet-facing*.
+- **Scheme:** If the load balancer is attached to a VPC, it can be specified, how it can be accessed. *internal* or *internet-facing*.<br/><br/>

 ```json
 "LoadBalancerSecurityGroup": {